Yuhala/sgx-romulus/README.txt

 ------------------------
-Purpose of Switchlesss
+Purpose of sgx-romulus
 ------------------------
-The project demonstrates how to use Fast OCalls provided by sgx_switchless.
+The project demonstrates how to use cache line flush commands e.g: clfush, clwb, clfushopt inside sgx enclaves.
+A file on persistent memory (`/dev/shm/pool` by default) is first memory mapped into the untrusted runtime's virtual memory.
+The flush commands are then executed on some mapped addresses within the enclave.
+The long term goal of this project is to port the romulus library into sgx.

 ------------------------------------
 How to Build/Execute the Sample Code